 November 21, 1593, The Hungarians defeated the Turks at Romhány

-However, their experience that they had acquired during the many generations fighting on the Borderland was not negligible.
+However, the experience that they had acquired during the many generations fighting on the Borderland was not negligible.
 They were organized in units called “banderium”.
 The banderium was a military unit that was distinguished by the banner of a high-ranking clergyman or nobleman in the medieval Kingdom of Hungary.
-Its name derived from the Latin or Italian words for the banner (banerium and bandiera, respectively).
+Its name is derived from the Latin or Italian words for the banner (banerium and bandiera, respectively).
 In 1526, the maximum number of such noblemen was altogether 60,000 people who assembled together, including the armed peasants in different locations of the kingdom.

 The start of the campaign in Nógrád also prompted the local Ottoman forces to take action.
 As the Pasha of Buda was wounded in the battle of Pákozd (November 3), he was unable to take part in the operation in person.
-Instead, the beys of Szolnok, Szécsény, Nógrád and the beys of Gyula took part in the action with the troops of Temesvár (Timisoara) Elayet.
-Their plan was to attack the Christian camp at Fülek castle, annihilate the army, and lift the siege around the castle.
+Instead, the Ottoman beys of Szolnok, Szécsény, Nógrád and the beys of Gyula took part in the action with the troops of Temesvár (Timisoara) Vilayet.
+Their plan was to attack the Christian camp at Fülek (Filakovo) castle, annihilate the Hungarian army, and lift the siege around the castle.
 Here is more about the happenings of this year:

 The Hungarian detachment surprised the enemy at dawn on November 21, when the Turkish camp was just awakened.
 The army of the beys had no chance of resisting, the chaos was complete.
 The Turkish army of 10-12,000 soldiers was crushed by the Hungarian army of about half their size.
-The enemy was chased up to Szécsény castle.
+Verily, the enemy was chased up to Szécsény castle.
 As it is usual in war, the Ottoman army suffered the greatest losses while fleeing.
-Several chief Ottoman commanders were also killed, and the total losses were a few thousand soldiers.
+Several chief Ottoman commanders were also killed, and the total losses numbered a few thousand soldiers.

-The fear of having to quit the siege was the reason why Teuffenbach didn’t want to march with his entire army against the Ottoman reinforcing army so as not to fall between two fires.
-He continued the siege with a considerable portion of the infantry during the battle.
+The fear of having to quit the siege was the reason why Teuffenbach didn’t want to march with his entire army against the Ottoman reinforcing army so as not to fall between two enemies.
+He continued the siege with a considerable part of the infantry during the battle.
 The victory at Romhány created the opportunity to continue the siege of Fülek and then to bring it to a successful end.